anupamaangadi/KaggleInvasiveSpecies/README.md

-Quick first attempt at the Invasive Species Kaggle competition
+Quick first attempt at the Invasive Species Kaggle competition After playing around a little bit, this got me in the top half of the leaderboard with a AUC of .96341 without ANY data augmentation!

 This first approach takes a pretrained VGG model with added batchnorm and precomputes its outputs after a little bit of fine tuning.
 Then we just pop on a couple of FC Dense layers and train with the precomputed outputs.